AshrafulHaqueToni/httpAPIserver/README.md

 - `git clone https://github.com/AshrafulHaqueToni/httpAPIserver.git`
 - `cd httpAPIserver`
-- `go install httpAPIserver`
+- `go install ./httpAPIserver`

 ---------------

 ### Run by CLI Commands

-- start the API in default port : 8080 by `httpAPIserver start`
+- start the API in default port : 8081 by `httpAPIserver start`
 - start the API in your given port by `httpAPIserver start -p=8088`, give your port number in the place of 8088

 --------------